 Catherine Cross Tsintzos

-Michael Ellison is a professor emeritus in the Department of Materials Science and Engineering at Clemson University, in Clemson South Carolina, USA.
+Michael Ellison is a retired professor emeritus in the Department of Materials Science and Engineering at Clemson University, in Clemson South Carolina, USA.
 He received undergraduate and graduate degrees in Physics and a Ph.D. in Polymer Fiber Physics (1982) from the Davis campus of the University of California.
 After remaining at UC Davis as a research scientist, he joined the Clemson University (CU) faculty in 1984.
 He advanced to full professor in 1998 and served as Interim Department Chair from August 2003 until January 2005.
 While in academia, his research embraced both natural and synthetic polymer fibers, as used in textile structures.
 Ellison’s most active research area upon retirement was in biologically-inspired materials: the study of natural systems for inspiration in new materials development.
 With colleagues in the School of Architecture at CU, he worked on developing unique architectural materials for robotics applications.
 He taught courses in physical properties of fibers and in melt extrusion production of synthetic fibers.

-When not holding forth as a professor, Michael plays traditional Irish and American fiddle music, as well as other genres.
+Michael plays traditional Irish and American fiddle music, as well as other genres.
 It is this interest that attracted him, and attaches him, to the Rensing Center.
 He would like to help enhance the existing presence of the musical arts at Rensing.
 Finally, with his partner Jennifer Ruth, he has become a gentleman farmer, thoughtfully raising beef cattle, swine, and truly free-range chickens.